emerald-dao/flownaut/src/lib/content/flownaut/cockroach-remover/en/readme.md

-Your lover adores bugs but hates cockroaches.
-You decide to send your lover bugs but want to surprise them with a few cockroaches in the mix.
+Your friend adores bugs but hates cockroaches.
+You decide to send your friend bugs but want to surprise them with a few cockroaches in the mix.

 However, they are suspicious of you and have prepared a function to remove the cockroaches from the insects.